Quantitative weak mixing for random substitution tilings: Introduction and statement of results

-where $\lambda^* = \max\{d-1,d\frac{\lambda_2}{\lambda_1}\}$ as in Theorem \ref{thm:main2}. \end{corollary} The bounds for a twisted integral $\mathcal{S}_R(f,\lambda)$ with a spectral parameter $\lambda$, and thus the bounds for the lower local dimension of spectral measures at $\lambda$, is obtained by bounding traces applied to specially-constructed elements of locally finite algebras (see \S \ref{sec:LFreturn}).
+\end{theorem} \begin{remark} Some remarks: \begin{enumerate} \item The proof for the uniform bounds in Theorem \ref{thm:main2} obtained from non-uniform bounds in Theorem \ref{thm:main} for smooth functions apply to the non-uniform bounds in \cite{BS:translation}, thus giving uniform estimates for their results in dimension 1, bringing them closer to the uniform bounds of Forni in \cite{forni:twist}.
+In fact, the proof of (\ref{eqn:avgCorr}) follows Forni's argument in \cite[Lemma 9.3]{forni:twist}.
+The uniform bounds in (\ref{eqn:uniform}) follow from (\ref{eqn:avgCorr}) using an argument of Venkatesh \cite[Lemma 3.1]{venkatesh:sparse}. \item Theorem \ref{thm:main2} is of more relevance to the mathematical physics literature than Theorem \ref{thm:main} given the importance of correlation functions in the theory of diffraction. \end{enumerate} \end{remark} The bounds for a twisted integral $\mathcal{S}_R(f,\lambda)$ with a spectral parameter $\lambda$, and thus the bounds for the lower local dimension of spectral measures at $\lambda$, is obtained by bounding traces applied to specially-constructed elements of locally finite algebras (see \S \ref{sec:LFreturn}).
 As detailed in Remark \ref{rem:spectralCocycle}, this can be rewritten in terms of growth of a family of cocycles $\mathbb{M}_x^{(k)}(\lambda)$, parametrized by spectral parameters $\lambda\in\mathbb{R}^d$, over the shift $\sigma:\Sigma_N\rightarrow \Sigma_N$, and which coincides with the trace cocycle (also, the substitution matrix cocycle) when $\lambda=0$.
 This cocycle goes by several names in the literature: it is the spectral cocycle of Bufetov-Solomyak \cite{BS:spectralCocycle}, the Fourier matrix cocycle of Baake-G\"ahler-Ma\~nibo \cite{BGM:correlation}, or the twisted cocycle of Forni \cite{forni:twist}.
-In this paper, the growth properties are bounded from above in order to obtain lower bounds for the local dimension of spectral measures; upper bounds for the local dimension of spectral measures will be established in a future paper.
+In this paper, the growth properties are bounded from above in order to obtain lower bounds for the local dimension of spectral measures; it is unclear how tractable it is to derive upper bounds.